Annual Technical Report 2004 on Patent Information Activities submitted by United States of America (SCIT/ATR/PI/2004/US)

 In FY 1997 and FY 1998, the USPTO installed 42 terabytes of Redundant Arrays of Independent Disk (RAID) magnetic disk storage systems to process patent, trademark, and other business data electronically.
 In FY 1999 through FY 2001 additional capacity was acquired that doubled the amount of online magnetic storage available.
 The USPTO is continuing its partnership with EMC Corporation for server attached and Storage Area Network (SAN) storage devices.
-With a long-term lease agreement, the USPTO will acquire over 400 TB of raw disk capacity by FY 2004.
+With a long-term lease agreement, the USPTO had acquired over 400 TB of raw disk capacity at the end of FY 2004.
 Managing this storage will require continued vendor support, and implementation of storage management tools.
-In FY 2004 and FY 2005 the USPTO will extend the SAN to support the agency move to Carlyle and to enhance disaster recovery capabilities.
+In FY 2004 and FY 2005 the USPTO is extending the SAN to support the agency move to Carlyle and to enhance disaster recovery capabilities.

 Documentation from other offices maintained and/or considered part of the available search file